Data Generators for Learning Systems Based on RBF Networks: Introduction

-The approaches used in existing data generators are limited to low dimensional data (up to 6 variables) or assume certain probability distribution, mostly normal; we review them in Sect.
-2. Our approach is limited to classification problems.
-We first construct of a RBF network prediction model.
-RBF networks consist of Gaussian kernels which estimate probability density from training instances.
+The approaches used in existing data generators are limited to low dimensional data (up to 6 variables) or assume certain probability distribution, mostly normal; we review existing approaches in Section 2.
+Our method is limited to classification problems but we do not assume any fixed data distribution.
+We first construct a RBF network prediction model.
+RBF networks consist of several Gaussian kernels, which estimate local probability density from training instances.
 Due to properties of Gaussian kernels (discussed in Section 3), the learned kernels can be used in a generative mode to produce new data.
-In such a way we overcome limitation to low dimensional spaces.
+In this way we overcome limitation to low dimensional spaces and capture complexity of real-world data sets.
 We show that our approach can be successfully used for data sets with several hundred attributes and also with mixed data (numerical and categorical).

 The paper is organized as follows.
 In Section 2 we review existing work on generating semi-artificial data.
 In Section 3 we present RBF neural networks and properties which allow us to generate data based on them.
-In Section 4 we present the actual implementation based on RSNNS package and explain details on handling nominal and numeric data.
-In Section 5 we discuss evaluation of generated data and its similarity to original data.
-We propose evaluation based on statistical properties of the data, as well as similarity between original and generated data estimated with supervised and unsupervised learning methods.
-In Section 6 we present the quality of the generated data and try to determine working conditions for proposed method as well as a suitable set of parameters.
-We shortly present an application of the generator for benchmarking of cloud bases big data analytics tool.
-In Section 7 we conclude with a summary, critical analysis and ideas for further work.
+In Section 4 we present the actual implementation and explain details on handling nominal and numeric data.
+In Section 5 we present the quality of the generated data and the working conditions of the proposed method.
+We analyze behavior of classifiers when new data is added to the training set and shortly present the use of the generator for benchmarking in cloud based big data analytics tool.
+In Section 6 we conclude with a summary, critical analysis and ideas for further work.